Powerlearnproject/se-day1-assignment-Kirianki-K/README.md

 waterfall methodology is hard to change or adapt while agile methodology is easy to adapt.

 Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.
-Software developer- Writes, tests and maintains the code.
+Software developer; Writes, tests and maintains the code.
-Quality assuarance engineer- Tests software for bugs anf ensures full functionality.
+Quality assuarance engineer; Tests software for bugs anf ensures full functionality.
-Project manager- Oversees the planning, execution and communication of the teams.
+Project manager; Oversees the planning, execution and communication of the teams.

 Discuss the importance of Integrated Development Environments (IDEs) and Version Control Systems (VCS) in the software development process.
 Give examples of each.
 Integrated Development Environments provide too;s for debugging, syntax error highlighting and auto complesion increasing efficiency.